 Also note: our home was built with cinder blocks and to hurricane codes.

-In summary, don’t panic when unexpected things occur that you didn’t plan for suddenly pop into your life.
+Don’t panic when unexpected things occur that you didn’t plan for suddenly pop into your life.
 Life is full of unexpected turns, challenges and heartache as well as wonderful good things are always happening too.
 That is life.
 Take a deep breath, plan to the best of your ability, stay calm and everything will be okay.
-I feel very lucky and fortunate, and still can’t believe that the 5 years of living in Florida, we went through 4 hurricanes.
-And I would still live there again if I had a choice at this time.
+I feel very lucky and fortunate, and still can’t believe how I survived 4 hurricanes in 5 years!